 As mentioned, we used these filtered data subsets to create multiple graphics, particularly, we designed the panels based on three types of data visualisations.
 The selection of visualisations was oriented by Sergio Rodríguez Gómez classification of visualisations derived from Pierce’s trichotomy of signs: icons, indexes and symbols.
 Specifically, we decided to use symbolic visualisations, namely, graphics that allow audiences to find conventional connections between cultural elements.
 These graphics are our own attempt at computationally generating Warburgian panels with meaningful intervals (Zwichenraum).
 Each type of visualisation emphasises different aspects of our dataset: hierarchies and groupings, changes through time, numeric correlations, visual commonalities or differences.
 In this way, the arrangement of each visualisation highlights particular Pathosformel, focusing on the survival of thematic relationships and defining a distinct feature space.

 Finally, to create an interactive tour in Aventura.js, we described a set of scenes in a JavaScript Object using the filtered subsets.
-For each scene, there is a syntax for defining interface elements, such as texts, images, buttons, clickable areas, and hypertext elements —namely, to which other scenes it is possible to jump from current scenes.
+For each scene, there is a syntax for defining interface elements, such as texts, images, buttons, clickable areas, and hypertext elements —namely, it is possible to jump from current scenes to other scenes.
 An application called Aventura Interactiva, currently in beta version, offers a graphical user interface that facilitates building the scenes system (To Aventura Interactiva), and it allows exporting the scenes in a JSON file with the correct Aventura.js syntax.
 With this information, Aventura.js creates an interface that lets the user move between scenes.
 We propose that this hypertextual system is useful to create a z-dimension in which it is possible to move from one panel to another to further deepen the reading of the dataset and its symbolic relations.
 This hypertextual z-dimension is in essence non-linear, as the user can make decisions about which other panels or narrative paths to explore.
 However, we defined our tour as a semi-linear narrative, in which there is a central argument being developed but it is possible to take detours to transversal relationships and topics, following the principle of generosity alluded to before.
 Additionally, by design, the user can move from a panoramic view enabled by general panels and data visualisations to a detailed view of each collected piece and its associated metadata.
 This goes in line with North and Schneiderman’s information seeking mantra (): overview, filter and zoom.

 For combining the default scene system of Aventura,js with the requirements of this project, we wrote a set of helper functions that integrate and preprocess the conditional filtering strategy and the data visualisations before the scenes are rendered.
 These functions take a conventional Aventura.js set of scenes, enhanced with additional information about the filters and types of visualisations expected for each scene, and, behind the scenes, converts that information into full graphics derived from the limited subset.
 These ad-hoc functions worked first as a prototype and now, after some testing, were fused into the main code of Aventura.js to expand its functionality and to facilitate scholarly projects similar to the one we propose here.
 In this sense, this project served to enhance the affordances of the tool so it can be used for similar purposes in the future.